Anjaliyadav15/Password_gen_React/README.md

 # React_Projects
-This repo contains basic React projects which one can develop while learning React.
+This repo contains basic React project which is Password Generator and one can practise making this project when you are a beginner at learning React.
+Practical Learning is always best so make projects on daily basis and keep learning.